Guidelines for Thesis Supervisors

 - Learning technical research procedures.

 - Evaluating the relevance of published sources and preparing a focused, current bibliography.

 - Devising a schedule for completion of certain stages of the thesis.
 This should include meetings with you on a regular basis.

 - Organizing and editing the final paper in accordance with the documentation style relevant to your field.

 Once a paper is completed to your satisfaction, your role is to:

 - Approve the distribution of the paper to the two other readers on the defense committee; compel student to get copies of the paper to readers at least two weeks before the oral defense.

-- Make sure the student has arranged for the oral defense date, time, and location and has notified the thesis coordinator (Sarah Springer) of these details.
+- Make sure the student has arranged for the oral defense date, time, and location and has notified the thesis coordinator (Katherine Rucker) of these details.

 - The student is responsible for completing and returning the Thesis Evaluation Form (see Printable Forms) to the attention of the thesis coordinator in the Etscorn Honors Center in Threlkeld Hall indicating the defense committee's decision regarding the thesis (without this information, the student will not be cleared for graduation honors).

 - In case of a "provisional pass," review the student's revised thesis to ensure that it meets the requirements of the defense committee before allowing the student to submit the final copy of the thesis to the thesis coordinator.
 NOTE: Students' names will not be submitted to the Dean’s Office as magna or summa cum laude candidates until the thesis coordinator receives the approved version of the thesis.